This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 The Greek yogurt ranch dressing is made higher in protein with healthier ingredients, and mayo free.
 An old recipe that's a must try if you haven't had it yet!

 The ranch dressing is blended with tomato paste, a date and spices to give it a BBQ flare!
-Unlike my low sugar BBQ sauce that's made in a saucepan, this BBQ sauce requires ZERO cooking.
+Unlike my low calorie BBQ sauce that's made in a saucepan, this BBQ sauce requires ZERO cooking.
 I love that I can control the sugar content when I make my own.
 Store bought BBQ sauces are always loaded with so much sugar.

 - Sweet Potato or Yams